Peakboard/peakboard-templates.github.io/_templates/Information-About-OEE-Several-Lines-Andon/en.md

 ---
 layout: article
-title: digital andon board – the status of your production lines and current OEE values at a glance
+title: Digital andon board – the status of your production lines and current OEE values at a glance
 description:
   - With this template you can create a digital Andon Board to easily display important key figures of your production lines in real time.
 Production staff can automatically see important information such as a customer's current order, overall equipment effectiveness (OEE) and the production status at a glance.
 With real-time visualization of problems in typical Andon Board signal colors, you can keep an eye on problem messages and respond by correcting the fault at lightning speed - increasing productivity and reducing material waste.
 Download now and get started!
 lang: en